July 03, 2019

 Finally, all the simulations, control logic and functional safety assessments can be tested in virtual reality using Ansys VRXPERIENCE.
 Virtual reality helps engineers ensure that passengers are comfortable with the look and feel of VTOL flight.

-To learn of how simulation can help other aerospace and defense projects, read: Accelerating Digital Transformation in Aerospace and Defense.
+To learn of how simulation can help other aerospace and defense projects, download the white paper: Staying Ahead of the Threat: Simulation from the microchip to the mission.